juvalen/mb-checker/README.md

 See usage details at `./buildJSON.py -h`

 ## Input file
-Make a copy of original chrome bookmark file or use a stored one.
+Use original chrome bookmark file or use a stored one.

 ## Output files
 Script crawls the bookmark file using **requests.head** method to access each site.
 It has a hardcoded 10" timeout.
 It retrieves the http return code.